-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige’s budget proposal highlights education, housing/homelessness, sustainabilityPosted on Dec 19, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige’s budget proposal highlights education, housing/homelessness, sustainabilityPosted on Dec 19, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today submitted his executive biennium budget to the State Legislature.
 The package highlights his top budget priorities for the next two years, including education, homelessness and affordable housing, and Sustainable Hawai‘i initiatives.